-Prerequisites for all investigative courses include at least three courses in the program of concentration.
+Prerequisites for all investigative courses include at least three basic courses in the program of concentration.

-- 352 Investigations in Ecology.
+352 Investigations in Ecology.
 F. Laboratory and field studies of biological populations and communities.
 Prerequisites: 222; Chemistry 113 or 104.
-Mr. A. Gebben, Mr. R. Van Dragt. - 353 Investigations in Cell Biology.
+Mr. A. Gebben, Mr. R. Van Dragt.

+353 Investigations in Cell Biology.
 S. Laboratory studies with discussions of cellular, organelle, and molecular topics in cell biology including the techniques for preparing and observing materials for studies of structure and function.
-Prerequisites: 201

-- and 202 or 221; Chemistry 114, 253 or 301.
-Mr. H. Bouma, Mr. U. Zylstra. - 354 Investigations in Biology: Plant Propagation.
-S. The principles and practices of plant propagation by seed, cuttage, layerage, graftage, and tissue culture are discussed in a seminar format.
-These techniques are examined through laboratory and greenhouse exercises.
-Each student will complete a research project and present a seminar on that project.
-Prerequisite: 201 or 221.
-Mr. J. Beebe.
+Prerequisites: 201 and 202 or 221; Chemistry 114, 253 or 301.
+Mr. H. Bouma, Mr. U. Zylstra.

+354 Investigations in Biology: Gastrointestinal Physiology.
+S.The gastrointestinal processes of secretion, digestion, motility, and absorption are studied in a lecture-seminar format and through laboratory investigations.
+Each student conducts a research project and presents a paper and seminar on that project.
+Prerequisite: 202 or equivalent and permission of the instructor.
+Mr. R. Nyhof.